 Think Lalique, and you think glass, non?
 But there’s so much more to this French design giant, dubbed the “creator of modern jewellery.”
-And following a whirlwind trip to the Lalique factory and museum in Alsace, the legendary Villa René Lalique with its two Michelin-star restaurant, and an overnight stay and lunch in Château Hochberg, I was under the Lalique spell.
+And following a whirlwind trip to the Lalique factory and museum in Alsace, the legendary Villa René Lalique with its two Michelin-star restaurant, and an overnight stay and lunch in the hotel Château Hochberg, I was under the Lalique spell.
 I’m just surprised Wingen-sur-Moder hasn’t been renamed Lalique-sur-Moder.

 I suggest a two-night itinerary if you’re going to head over to this Hansel and Gretel outpost in Alsace.
 If you’re a lover of design, art deco and superlative food and wine, you’ll find it hard to tear yourself away from the Villa René Lalique.
 Or, you could stay in Château Hochberg, an 1863 creation and which opened in 2016 as a four-star hotel.
 There’s also the Lalique Museum, where I started wishing I knew Cary Grant in To Catch a Thief so that he could “acquire” some serious, divine loot for yours truly.